hvasbath/beat/docs/examples/FFI_static.rst

 .. warning:: The reference point(s) on the *reference_fault(s)* are the top, central point of the fault(s)!
 Ergo the *depth* parameter(s) relate(s) to the **top edge(s)** of the fault(s).

-Now we need to specify the dimensions of the patches we want to discretize the reference fault(s) into.
+Under the *discretization* attribute we can select the way of discretizing the fault surface into patches, now the default *uniform* is set.
+This attribute determines the *discretization_config* below.
+Here, we need to specify the dimensions of the patches we want to discretize the reference fault(s) into.
 The *patch_widths* and *patch_lengths* arguments have to be lists and the respective entry needs to result in **square** patches.
-The parameters **extension_withs** and **extension_lengths** specify by how much the reference fault(s)should be extended in **each** direction.
+The parameters **extension_withs** and **extension_lengths** specify by how much the reference fault(s) should be extended in **each** direction.
 Example: 0.1 means that the fault is extended by 10% of its width/length value in each direction and 0. means no extension.

 Once we decided for the discretization and the reference fault values we can create the discretized fault through.::